 As always, thanks for checking out About Lin Wilder!

 Shadow, our amazing dog Shadow.
 When we are down in Pismo, people frequently ask how old Shadow is.
-He is at least fifteen, maybe older and thankfully still happy and healthy.
-We’re not sure because he moved in when he a starving puppy.
+He is at least seventeen, maybe older and thankfully still happy and healthy.
+We’re not sure, because he moved in when he a starving puppy.

 And here are my husband John, Ally and I in the gazebo where I love to write.
 Ally is the red Dobie boy we lost on a March evening who is in each of the Lindsey McCall books as Max.